Family Mediation and Divorce Support

 Clear boundaries and fees

-You know what is included, what is not included, and when further work may be chargeable, with no surprises.
+You will know what is included, what is not included, and when any further work may be chargeable.
+I will explain the process, the fees and any next steps clearly.

 Move at your pace